Testing classical-quantum gravity with geodesic deviation: Experimental constraints

 This constraint is obtained by assuming $\beta=0.1$.
 As discussed in Sec. \ref{section:Oppenheim original model}, we have the singular behavior of the $\beta$ dependence in the original Oppenheim \emph{et al.} model.
-Particularly, when $\beta = 1/3$, the noise contribution $S^\text{N}_{x,\text{ori}}$ vanishes, and the lower bound on $D_0^{\mathrm{\,ori}}$ disappears.
-We then can enlarge the allowed parameter range of $D^\text{ori}_0$.
+Particularly, when $\beta = 1/3$, the noise contribution $S^\text{N}_{x,\text{org}}$ vanishes, and the lower bound on $D_0^{\mathrm{\,org}}$ disappears.
+We then can enlarge the allowed parameter range of $D^\text{org}_0$.
 The lower bound in Eq.~\eqref{D0cnstr2} was also discussed in Ref.~\cite{oppenheim2025diffusionstochastickleingordonequation}.
-There, it is given as $N_0^{\mathrm{\,ori}}=(4\pi G_N)^2/D_0^{\mathrm{\,ori}}\lesssim10^{-65}$, and this estimate is close to the result obtained in our analysis\footnote{However, their bound was inferred from an analysis of a scalar field rather than the gravitational field.}.
-For the strains of the Einstein-consistent model in Sec.\ref{sec:CQwithEin} and the environmental CQ model in Sec.\ref{sec:CQwithEnv}, which are shown in cyan and red lines, respectively, one obtains the constraints
+There, it was given as $N_0^{\mathrm{\,org}}=(4\pi G_N)^2/D_0^{\mathrm{\,org}}\lesssim10^{-65}$ by analyzing field dynamics with stochastic noise\footnote{Their bound was inferred from an analysis of a scalar field rather than the gravitational field.
+However, the calculation of the two-point correlation function for their scalar field is almost equivalent to that for our metric perturbations $h_{\mu\nu}$.}, and this estimate is close to the result obtained in our analysis.
+On the other hand, we have the upper bound in Eq.~\eqref{D0cnstr2} by considering the contribution of decoherence to the fluctuations of geodesic deviation.